-Transportation Managers with little to no experience tend to make between $50840 and $66060 while the more experienced ones make over $114440 per year.
+Transportation Managers with little to no experience tend to make between $56050 and $72340 while the more experienced ones can earn over $123550 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Transportation Manager is to move to a higher paying state like DE.
-Right now, the highest paying states for Transportation Managers are DE, NJ, DC, NY and CO.
+One of the easiest ways to increase your salary as a Transportation Manager is to move to a higher paying state like DC.
+Right now, the highest paying states for Transportation Managers are DC, DE, RI, NJ and NY.

-3 other factors that can increase your salary as A Transportation Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Transportation Manager is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Transportation Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Transportation Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.